nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 You can even upload data for Solana NFTs without an NFT.Storage account!
 By using a signature from your Solana wallet, you (or your users, if you're building a platform) can make free uploads to NFT.Storage without an NFT.Storage API key.
 -->

 At the most fundamental level, an NFT on Solana is defined by the Solana Program Library's [Token program](https://spl.solana.com/token), which enables the creation of both fungible and non-fungible tokens on Solana.
-While it's possible to [create NFTs through the Token program directly](https://spl.solana.com/token#example-create-a-non-fungible-token), tokens created in this way have no associated metadata or intrinsic "meaning", and are essentially just unique identifiers.
+While it's possible to [create NFTs through the Token program directly](https://spl.solana.com/token#example-create-a-non-fungible-token), tokens created in this way have no associated metadata or intrinsic "meaning", and are essentially just unique identifiers that can be owned by a Solana account.

 To build feature-rich NFTs, the Solana community has developed standards on top of the basic NFT functionality provided by the Token program which allow "decorating" a token with metadata describing the token and its properties.